 For the studies modelling fish, the implementation of only passive movement decreased over the reviewed period.
 In 2015, for the first time there were more studies using movement behaviours than other forms of behaviour (Figure 4).
 Implementation of settlement sensory strategies remain constant over the published time period.
 Interestingly, the ability of fish to orientate towards settlement sites was only found to be implemented in one study in 2012.
 For invertebrates, there is no real change over time in the pattern of implemented behaviours (Figure 5).

-Figure 4: The proportion of behaviours in the published fish studies by year
+Figure 4: The total number (a) and proportion (b) of behaviours implemented in BDMs by year.

 Figure 5: The proportion of behaviours in the published invertebrate studies by year